Installation

 Section titled “cargo-binstall”If you have cargo-binstall installed, you can install the prebuilt binary from GitHub Releases without compiling from source:

-cargo binstall cursus-binThis downloads the matching static binary for your host triple (including glibc Linux, which is mapped to the equivalent musl artifact) and installs it to ~/.cargo/bin/. cargo-binstall verifies the download via HTTPS; for stronger identity-pinned provenance verification, run gh attestation verify --repo zantarix/cursus ~/.cargo/bin/cursus against the installed binary.
+cargo binstall cursus-binThis downloads the matching static binary for your host triple (including glibc Linux, which is mapped to the equivalent musl artifact) and installs it to ~/.cargo/bin/. cargo-binstall verifies the download via HTTPS; for stronger identity-pinned provenance verification, follow the token-free cosign steps above against the installed binary (downloading the matching .sigstore.json bundle for its artifact), or run gh attestation verify --repo zantarix/cursus ~/.cargo/bin/cursus if you have a GitHub token available.

 cargo-run-bin